Lucien Lee Kinsolving: Ministry

-Rt.
-Rev. Kinsolving attended the Lambeth Conference in 1910, and by 1923 he had secured the services of a Japanese layman, J. Yasoji Ito, to work among the many Japanese immigrants in São Paulo state.
-Bishop Kinsolving ordained him to the deaconate in 1926, before his own retirement on health grounds.
-In 1925, the diocesan convention elected Rev. William Matthew Merrick Thomas as his suffragan bishop, and after the General Convention of 1925 approved, Thomas was consecrated shortly after Christmas at St. Paul's Church in Baltimore, Maryland, where Bishop Kinsolving's brother Arthur was rector, and succeeded Rt.Rev.
-Kinsolving after his resignation in 1928.
+Kinsolving attended the Lambeth Conference in 1910, and by 1923 he had secured the services of a Japanese layman, J. Yasoji Ito, to work among the many Japanese immigrants in São Paulo state.
+Bishop Kinsolving ordained him to the diaconate in 1926, before his own retirement on health grounds.
+In 1925, the diocesan convention elected the Rev. William Matthew Merrick Thomas as his suffragan bishop, and after the General Convention of 1925 approved, Thomas was consecrated shortly after Christmas at St. Paul's Church in Baltimore, Maryland, where Bishop Kinsolving's brother Arthur was rector, and succeeded Kinsolving after his resignation in 1928.

 By the time Bishop Kinsolving returned to the United States for health reasons in October 1826, the diocese had five churches in Rio Grande do Sul which were by then able to support themselves, as well as missions throughout that state, plus seven missions or stations in the national capital (Rio de Janeiro) and 22 missions and stations in São Paulo state (half of which were Japanese), and nine small parochial schools.
 In his 27-year ministry in Brazil, Kinsolving had baptised 13,535 people and confirmed 4,997, as well as ordained 23 Brazilian clergy (two by then retired, and one of whom, Theodoro Pithan, would become the diocese's first native-born bishop in 1939).
 Membership stood at 6,261 baptized persons (of whom 3,129 were communicants), and the bishop had overseen construction of 25 churches as well as assisted many other foreign missionaries and their mission churches.

 Death and legacy

-Rt.
-Rev. Kinsolving died on December 18, 1929, and is buried at the Virginia Theological Seminary; his wife Alice survived him by nearly 15 years and is buried at St. Andrew's Churchyard in Burlington, New Jersey.
+Kinsolving died on December 18, 1929, and he is buried at the Virginia Theological Seminary; his wife Alice survived him by nearly 15 years and is buried at St. Andrew's Churchyard in Burlington, New Jersey.
 A bust of the founding bishop stands outside Anglican Church of the Savior, Rio Grande, Brazil.

 The Brazilian Episcopal Church became an autonomous province of the international Anglican Communion in 1965.
-The Episcopal Church recognizes Rt.Rev.
-Kinsolving, his four fellow American missionaries and six Brazilians liturgically on June 7 as the Pioneers of the Episcopal Anglican Church of Brazil.
+The Episcopal Church recognizes Kinsolving and four of his fellow American missionaries and six Brazilians liturgically on June 7 as the Pioneers of the Episcopal Anglican Church of Brazil.